daattali/beautiful-jekyll/_posts/2017-01-21-implementing-a-binary-classifier-in-python.md

 #### Data Preprocessing

 As Machine Learning algorithms learn from the data, we are obliged to feed them the right kind of data.
-So, the step towards achieving it is via Data Preprocessing.
+So, the step towards achieving that is via *Data Preprocessing*.

 Data Preprocessing is a data mining technique that involves transforming the raw data into an understandable format.
-Real-world data is often incomplete, noisy or inconsistent and above all it might be unstructured.
+Real-world data is often incomplete, noisy, inconsistent or unreliable and above all it might be unstructured.

-In simple terms, you need to groom the raw data according to your requirement.
+In simple terms, Data Preprocessing implies grooming the raw data according to your requirement using certain techniques.

 Steps involved in Data Preprocessing:

-1. *Data Cleaning* - Fill in or missing values, detect and remove noisy data and outliers.
+1. *Data Cleaning* - Fill in the missing values, detect and remove noisy data and outliers.
 2. *Data Transformation* - Normalize data to reduce dimensions and noise.
 3. *Data Reduction* - Sample data records or attributes for easier data handling.
 4. *Data Discretization* - Convert continuous attributes to categorical attributes for ease of use with certain machine learning methods.
-5. *Text Cleaning* - remove embedded characters which may cause data misalignment, for e.g., embedded tabs in a tab-separated data file, embedded new lines which may break records, etc.
+5. *Text Cleaning* - Remove embedded characters which may cause data misalignment, for e.g., embedded tabs in a tab-separated data file, embedded new lines which may break records, etc.

 #### Learning

 Once you have your dataset after preprocessing, then it's time to select a *learning algorithm* to perform your desired task.
 In our case it's *Binary Classifier or a Perceptron*.

 Parameters to consider, while choosing a learning algorithm:

 1. *Accuracy*
 2. *Training Time*
 3. *Linearity*